rusaitis/AlfvenWaver/KMAG2012/README.md

 ```

 In order to compile and run the model from within Python, you can use the
 'os' module.
-For example, if your custom Fortran code is called
+For example, if your custom Fortran code interacting with KMAG
-'KMAG_pipe.f', you can pass the following commands to compile and run the
+is called 'KMAG_pipe.f', you can pass the following commands to compile and
-code, assuming 'KMAG2012.f' is in the same directory, and you have a
+run the code, assuming 'KMAG2012.f' is in the same directory, and you have a
 gfortran compiler installed:

 ```python